JakaMohorko/IoT-air-quality-monitoring/README.md

 ## Project Report

-The full description and report on the project is available in the report.pdf file.
+The full description and report on the project is available in the IoTSSC_Report.pdf file.